typhonjs-demos-deploy-electron/electron-backbone-parse-es6-todos-improved/README.md

 After: IS_NODE: typeof process !== 'undefined' && !!process.versions && !process.versions.electron && !!process.versions.node,

 This will allow Parse to run in browser mode with Electron and everything works great!
+More details are available at [Parse Issue #193](https://github.com/ParsePlatform/Parse-SDK-JS/issues/193)

 --------